-The Ixom South Australian Water Taste Test is a fun and exciting way to raise awareness of the quality of SA’s drinking water and to recognise the efforts of local water service providers in delivering valuable water services to their communities.
+The Ixom Best Tasting Tap Water in South Australian is a fun and exciting way to raise awareness of the quality of SA’s drinking water and to recognise the efforts of local water service providers in delivering valuable water services to their communities.

-- All water providers/councils in South Australia are invited to participate in the Ixom Water Taste Test.
+- All water providers/councils in South Australia are invited to participate in the Ixom Best Tasting Tap Water competition.

 - Entrants must have at least one person attending the taste test.
 This person may be required to provide further information about the sample, and accept certificates or trophies on behalf of the water providers/council if successful.